conda/conda/docs/source/using/test-drive.rst

 There are more than a dozen copies of bottleneck available on Anaconda.org, but we want the most frequently downloaded copy.
 So you can sort by number of downloads by clicking the “Downloads” heading.

-One version of bottleneck has over 24,000 downloads, so select that one by clicking the package name.
+Select the version that has the most downloads by clicking the package name.
 This brings you to the Anaconda.org detail page that shows the exact command to use to download it:

 .. code::